 Google Chrome provides you an option to sync your data between devices on which you usually open the Chrome browser.
-When you sign-in to Chrome, a feature called Chrome Sync is turned on which synchronizes your bookmarks, browsing history, autofill, passwords, etc. with your Google account so that you can use them on all your devices.
-This feature is quite useful in cases when you want to catch up on a YouTube video later on your Mobile which you were previously watching on your PC, or continue editing a document online when you migrate from Mobile to your Tablet.
+When you sign-in to Chrome, a feature called Chrome Sync is turned on, which synchronizes your bookmarks, browsing history, autofill, passwords, etc., with your Google account so that you can use them on all your devices.
+This feature is helpful when you want to catch up on a YouTube video later on your Mobile, which you were previously watching on your PC, or continue editing a document online when you migrate from Mobile to your Tablet.

 Google Chrome sync not working

 However, sometimes you can face problems syncing your information on Chrome when you get a sync error or when you’ve made changes to your synced data, but you’re not able to see it on other devices.
 This guide will help you with such Google Chrome sync errors.

 When you sign in to Chrome and enable Sync, Chrome uses your Google Account to encrypt your synced data with the help of a Sync Passphrase.
 When you set a passphrase, you can encrypt and store your data on Cloud without letting anyone read it.
 It would be best if you had this passphrase to continue syncing between all your devices where you use Chrome.

 At times, it might as well happen that you forget your passphrase or you’ve made changes to your Google account recently.
 Under such circumstances, Chrome Sync can break and result in syncing errors, as shown in the image above.

 If you face such issues, let us see how you can resolve issues with Chrome Sync.